porismltd/open-standards/docs/techniques.md

 The PAS describes relationships between the concepts it defines and so it gives the relationships one might expect or require between classes which are based on specific concepts.

-For example, a `case` such as a building inspection might form part of a building permit `service` with a site inspection `event` as part of the `case`’s `plan`.
-The relationships are illustrated in the concept model’s relationships diagram shown below.
+For example, a `case` such as a building inspection might form part of a building permit `service` with a site inspection `event` as part of the `case`'s `plan`.
+The relationships are illustrated in the concept model's relationships diagram shown below.

 <div class="text-center">
     ![concept model](/images/concept-model.png)